 Our Expeditions allow us to carry out wildlife surveying & monitoring, specialising in the ecology and behaviour of reptiles and amphibians.

-We have developed a unique research programme offering our research assistants invaluable experience in tropical field biology.
+We have developed a unique research programme offering invaluable experience in tropical field biology.

 Photo Credit: Rowland Griffin

 Rowland is a passionate advocate for the conservation of reptiles & amphibians.